stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 *You channel primal magic to cause your teeth or fingernails to sharpen, ready to deliver a corrosive attack.*

 Make a melee transmutation attack against one creature within 5 feet of you.
-On a hit, the target takes 1d10 + your spellcasting ability modifier corrosive damage.
+On a hit, the target takes 1d10 + your spellcasting attribute modifier corrosive damage.
 After you make the attack, your teeth or fingernails return to normal.

 ## Shape Water
 *Transmutation Cantrip*<br>